AWARE: Audio Watermarking with Adversarial Resistance to Edits: Experimental Setup

 \section{Experimental Setup}

-We compare against some of the strongest publicly available baselines (WavMark and AudioSeal) on VCTK \cite{vctk} and LibriSpeech \cite{librispeech} datasets at $16$\,kHz sampling rate.
-Perceptual quality is evaluated with PESQ \cite{pesq} and STOI \cite{stoi}, while watermark robustness is measured by bit error rate (BER).
+We compare against the strongest publicly available baselines (WavMark and AudioSeal) on $2000$ approximately $5$-second samples from the LibriSpeech \cite{librispeech} dataset at a $16$\,kHz sampling rate.
+Perceptual quality and speech intelligibility are evaluated using PESQ \cite{pesq} and STOI \cite{stoi}, while watermark robustness is measured by bit error rate (BER).
+We evaluate message-level watermark detection using the false negative rate (FNR).
+The detection threshold $\tau_{\text{conf}}$ is set such that $\text{FPR} < 0.01$ under no perturbations ($0.04$ in our setting).

-For a fair comparison, all methods are tested at a payload of $16$\,bps, matching the training configuration of the comparative baselines, although AWARE exhibits similar performance at capacities exceeding $20$\,bps.
+For a fair comparison, all methods are tested with payloads of $16$\,bps, matching the configuration of the comparative baselines.
+Detection thresholds are calibrated to achieve a comparable $\text{FPR} < 0.01$ on clean, held-out audio.
+We note that the original AudioSeal evaluation tunes thresholds separately for each attack.
+We instead use a fixed threshold of $0.5$ across all conditions, as per-attack thresholding assumes prior knowledge of distortions and may not reflect realistic deployment settings.

+In addition, we report results for AWARE at $20$\,bps capacity by partitioning the signal into $1$\,s segments and embedding $20$ bits per segment.
+Detection is performed by sliding-window with a fixed hop of $40$\,ms and retaining windows whose BRH confidence exceeds a specified threshold $\tau_{\text{conf}}$, after which the final message is obtained by bitwise majority voting across detections.
+Segment length is adjusted to the smallest multiple of the hop size that is greater than or equal to the original length.
+This ensures full frame coverage in the STFT and prevents sample loss during the iSTFT reconstruction.
+For this higher-capacity setting, $\tau_{\text{conf}}$ is increased to $0.06$ to maintain a comparable false-positive rate.

 Adversarial embedding is optimized for $K=500$ iterations using the NAdam optimizer \cite{nadam} (learning rate $0.1$), with a reduce-on-plateau scheduler (factor $0.9$).
 The push-loss margin weight is set to $\lambda=0.1$.
+STFTs are computed with a frame length of $1024$, hop length $256$, and a Hann window, with embedding restricted to $[1000,\,4000]$~Hz and detection using $128$ Mel bands.
+After optimization, the signal is reconstructed via iSTFT before detection.